 Missing, presumed dead

-As in other countries, many people go missing in Ireland every year.
-While the majority are safely reunited with their families, a small minority remain on the Garda National Missing Persons List.
-For those left behind, this can be a very difficult time.
-The following information explains the legal situation regarding the estate and possessions of a missing person.
+When people go missing most are found and safely reunited with their families but a small minority remain on the Garda National Missing Persons List.
+The following information explains the legal situation in Ireland regarding the estate and possessions of a missing person.

-If someone is thought to be dead but there is no body (for example, because a person was lost at sea), all of their assets and property are usually frozen to allow time for dealing with the deceased's estate.
+If someone is thought to be dead but there is no body (for example, because a person was lost at sea), all of their assets and property are usually frozen.
 Two exceptions to this are where the property is jointly owned or where someone has Power of Attorney to deal with their property or money in their absence.

 If a friend or family member goes missing, contact your local Garda station.